Techtonica/curriculum/navigating-new-codebases/navigating-new-codebases.md

 More information:
 8 tips on getting started on an existing codebase: https://quickleft.com/blog/8-tips-get-started-existing-codebase/ Reddit forum containing additional resources: https://www.reddit.com/r/learnprogramming/comments/3ebgy3/how_do_i_start_understanding_a_humongous_codebase/
+How do you handle diving into an existing codebase?: https://code.likeagirl.io/how-do-you-handle-diving-into-an-existing-codebase-6510b22b3c07

 ### Common Mistakes / Misconceptions